 The Campus Plan

-In 1876, Leland Stanford purchased 650 acres of what had been El Rancho San Francisquito for a country home and began the development of his Palo Alto Stock Farm for trotting horses.
+In 1876, Leland Stanford purchased 650 acres of what had been Rancho San Francisquito for a country home and began the development of his Palo Alto Stock Farm for trotting horses.
 In 1885, a year and a half after the death of their only child, Jane and Leland Stanford executed a deed of trust conveying the farm, along with several other parcels of land, to the trustees for the founding of the Leland Stanford Junior University.
-The size and varied topography of the 8,180 acres of foothills and plains they left to Stanford in the center of the San Francisco Peninsula provide a rare opportunity for comprehensive land use and resource management.
+He later bought the adjoining properties totaling more than 8,000 acres.
+The size and varied topography of the 8,180 acres of foothills and plains that Stanford has today in the center of the San Francisco Peninsula provide a rare opportunity for comprehensive land use and resource management.
 About 60 percent of Stanford’s land today remains open.

 The Stanfords traveled widely before founding Stanford and wanted the Main Quadrangle and the Palm Drive main entrance to reflect European Beaux Arts formalism.
 They engaged Frederick Law Olmsted, the foremost landscape architect of the time.
 The Stanfords’ collaboration with Olmsted and the architectural firm of Shepley, Rutan and Coolidge resulted in California Mission-inspired buildings of local sandstone with red-tiled roofs, surrounding a cloistered quadrangle with Memorial Church as its focus.
 The rectangular plan of the Main Quadrangle was designed to provide for expansion through a series of quadrangles developed laterally.
 The 1906 San Francisco earthquake, the Great Depression and World War II intervened.
 The university’s campus planning today, however, has returned to the original concept of quadrangles and connecting malls in its design.

 Stanford University is located on 8,180 acres in the center of the San Francisco Peninsula.
-Stanford is a self-sustaining community featuring 46 miles of roads, a 49-megawatt power plant, two separate water systems, three dams, three open water reservoirs, 88 miles of water mains, a central heating and cooling plant, a high-voltage distribution system and a post office.
+Stanford is a self-sustaining community featuring 49 miles of roads, two separate water systems, three dams, three open water reservoirs, 88 miles of water mains and a post office.
+Stanford's Central Energy Facility utilizes heat recovery and thermal storage to maximize efficiency in the university's heating and cooling systems.
 Stanford provides or contracts for its own fire, police and other services.

-There are more than 700 buildings at Stanford that incorporate about 15 million square feet square.
-About 60 percent of these buildings are larger than 5,000 square feet and account for more than 14 million square feet of the total.
+There are about 700 buildings at Stanford that incorporate more than 15.3 million square feet square.
+About 60 percent of these buildings are larger than 5,000 square feet and account for more than 15 million square feet of the total.

-Stanford provides more than 21,000 parking spaces.
+Stanford, excluding the hospitals, provides more than 21,700 parking spaces.
 More than 7,400 vehicle spaces are distributed within seven parking structures.

 There are more than 43,000 trees on the Stanford campus, with the native California Coast Live Oak the most common.
 There are more than 800 different species of plants.
 The inner campus includes about 1.1 million square feet of shrubs, 143,000 linear feet of groundcovers, 1.3 million square feet of green areas and 2,700 automatic irrigation valves.
 There are 25 fountains.